 This was Instagram’s response to TikTok.
 Similar to Stories and IGTV combined, on Reels, you can publish short videos.
 You have the option to decide whether these show up in your feed or not.

 Twitter platform is becoming more of a research tool used by journalists who use it to find quotes from members of the public to add in articles.
 So, by marketing your content on this platform, you could end up being quoted in a mainstream publication.
+You can also use it as a way to start a public discourse with your audience, which could be used for your next blog post.
 Be sure to add relevant hashtags and mentions!

 Content Marketing Made Easier